Tony Atlas: Independent circuit (1993–present)

-Third return to World Wrestling Federation/Entertainment (1997, 2006)
+On March 25, 2023, Atlas and Bob Orton Jr. won the SICW Tag Team titles defeating the LA Hustlers - Bradley Driggs and Lamonte Potts in St. Louis, Missouri.

+As of 2024, at age 70 Atlas still wrestles 50 years later.

+Later WWF/E appearances (1997, 2006–2014)

-Atlas made a surprise return to the WWF on the March 10, 1997, edition of Monday Night RAW.
+Atlas made a surprise return to the WWF on the March 10, 1997, edition of Monday Night Raw.
 Following a victory by Intercontinental Champion Rocky Maivia over Tony Roy, Atlas came out of the crowd to congratulate the son of his former tag-team partner Rocky Johnson.
-One week later he appeared on RAW again, this time holding Maivia back from attacking The Sultan.
-At Wrestlemania 13 he was spotted in the crowd and cheering for Maivia.
-Atlas was shown on RAW once more, again cheering for Maivia on the March 31 edition when Maivia wrestled Bret Hart.
+One week later he appeared on Raw again, this time holding Maivia back from attacking The Sultan.
+At WrestleMania 13 he was spotted in the crowd and cheering for Maivia.
+Atlas was shown on Raw once more, again cheering for Maivia on the March 31 edition when Maivia wrestled Bret Hart.

 Atlas was inducted into the WWE Hall of Fame in 2006 by S. D. Jones.

-Fourth return to World Wrestling Entertainment/WWE (2008–2014)

 Atlas appeared on the July 8, 2008, airing of ECW where Theodore Long appointed him the special guest ring announcer for the main event featuring Tommy Dreamer with then-babyface, Colin Delaney in his corner against then-heel, ECW Champion Mark Henry.
 Atlas attacked Delaney, which in turn distracted Dreamer, allowing Henry to gain the victory.
 Atlas then announced Henry the winner of the bout, although the official result was a double countout.
 This is also the first time since his brief stint in WCW in 1992 that Atlas has worked as a heel, as he would then become Henry's manager.

 Atlas helped Mark Henry retain his title at SummerSlam by disqualification, attacking Matt Hardy once a win by Hardy appeared to be imminent.
 Atlas also helped Henry retain his championship on the August 19, 2008, episode of ECW against Hardy.
 At Unforgiven, Henry lost the title to Hardy.
 On the December 9 edition of ECW, Atlas wrestled in a WWE ring for the first time in 17 years (along with Mark Henry) in a tag team match, where they defeated Finlay and Hornswoggle.
 He also wrestled Evan Bourne on the June 9, 2009, episode of ECW in a losing effort.
 Henry was then traded to the Raw brand on June 29, quietly ending their alliance.
 Atlas would continue to appear on ECW during The Abraham Washington Show as Abraham Washington's sidekick, until ECW went off air in February 2010.